 • scholarships to high school students, bereaved mothers and young people for educational opportunities/special experiences

-• regular and consistent donations to initiatives that support: music and the arts ( like establishing an instrument repair fun for young learners) and our partner schools (fundraising over $50,000 for diverse titles for our library)
+• regular and consistent donations to initiatives that support: music and the arts ( like establishing an instrument repair fun for young learners) and our partner schools (fundraising nearly $100,000 for diverse titles for our library)

 • regular and consistent donations to programs that affirm human dignity like LGBTQ prom and the Fade and Braid Fund at the CREC Ana Grace Academy